My Plantiful Cooking

 ❄️Storing suggestions

-Fridge - Banana flapjacks can be refrigerated for up to 5 days in an airtight container.
+Fridge - These healthy flapjacks can be refrigerated for 5 days in an airtight container.

 ❔Commonly asked questions